RunTheLi/Project-Rock-Paper-Scissors/README.md

 # Project-Rock-Paper-Scissors
 Foundations Course

-Thsi is a Project from the OdinProject.com
+This is a Project from the OdinProject.com

 source: https://www.theodinproject.com/lessons/foundations-rock-paper-scissors